Eight of Cups

 Reading the Card

-The upright Eight of Cups signals a period of withdrawing from aspects or situations of your life.
-This is because your best interest is no longer served by remaining engaged or present in them.
+The Upright Eight of Cups signals a period of withdrawing from situations in your life.
+Remaining engaged in them no longer serves your best interest.

-The reversed Eight of Cups describes the same situation as the upright card except that you lack the ability to move away.
+The Reversed Eight of Cups describes the same situation as the Upright card, except you lack the ability to move away.

-There may be things preventing you moving right away and these may cause a less than clean break or an extended period of stress during the disconnection.
+External obstacles prevent you from leaving immediately.
+This causes a messy break or an extended period of stress during the disconnection.

-You may be avoiding difficult decisions or be prone to toxic positivity of the ‘it will get right itself’ or ‘this just needs more communication’.
-The card does not involve Air, so there is no reversed communication component here.
+You might be avoiding difficult decisions and succumbing to toxic positivity, telling yourself 'it will fix itself' or 'this just needs more communication'.
+The card lacks Air, leaving no communication component here.
 It is pure emotion (Water, Saturn in Pisces).

-Finally, there is a chance that the problem is you.
-Overreaction or living in a fantasy world may be the root cause.
-This does not unfortunately change the card - you still need a time away to reconsider.
-The situation is still toxic to your growth irrespective of who is applying the poison!
+Finally, there is a chance the problem is you and overreaction or living in a fantasy world is the root cause.
+This does not alter the card's message; you still require time away to reconsider.
+The situation remains toxic to your growth, irrespective of who applies the poison.

 Card Design Process

-The standard card is one of a few that is not immediately obvious in its intent as it does not show a strong direction of travel, possibly because the man moves away from the viewer.
-This card design makes the man move towards the viewer so that we see his expression and body language.
-He is moving with definite intent, confidence and direction
+The standard card hides its intent, lacking a strong direction of travel because the man walks away from the viewer.
+This design brings the man toward the viewer, allowing us to see his expression and body language.
+He moves with definite intent, confidence, and direction.

 Final Words

-The Eight of Cups speaks of detaching yourself and moving forward from aspects of your life that no longer fit nor work for you.
-Although it represents a loss of the old and familiar, this is often necessary.
+The Eight of Cups dictates detaching yourself and moving away from aspects of your life that no longer work.
+It represents a loss of the old and familiar, but this severance is necessary.

-This is how we grow from child to adult; by moving away to find our own space to grow.
-It is also how we grow beyond to further stages in life.
+This is how we grow from child to adult: by moving away to find our own space.
+It is how we advance to further stages in life.